UniversalDependencies/docs/_jv/index.md

 # UD for Javanese <span class="flagspan"><img class="flag" src="../../flags/svg/ID.svg" /></span>

-* Javanese has three language levels: Krama, Madya, and Ngoko.
-For certain words, we will add information about its level: Kr. for Krama, Md. for Madya, and Ng. for Ngoko.
+* Javanese has several language levels: Krama, Krama Inggil, Madya, and Ngoko.
+For certain words, we will add information about its level: Kr. for Krama, KI for Krama Inggil, Md. for Madya, and Ng. for Ngoko.

 ## Tokenization and Word Segmentation